-Alaska ferry workers strike for sixth day contract talks break off
+Alaska ferry workers strike for 6th day contract talks break off

 “The strike is unlawful because it is based on demands that are illegal under Alaska law,” she said in a statement.

+Arnold said he did not want to comment on state officials’ assertions that the strike is illegal.

+He said there has been progress toward an agreement, but that he could not provide details.

 The IBU’s last three-year contract with the state expired in mid-2017.
-The union, whose rank-and-file have continued to work since then under short-term extensions, has accused the Dunleavy administration of bad-faith in negotiations and labor violations.
+The union, whose rank-and-file have worked since then under short-term extensions, has accused the Dunleavy administration of bad-faith in negotiations and labor violations.

 The state said the strike has cost the ferry network more than $200,000 in revenue a day.
 Dunleavy, a Republican in his first year as governor, has said he wants to privatize the system.